-Seek immediate medical attention if you’re vomiting blood or you have bloody or tarry-colored stools, along with abdominal bloating and loss of appetite.
-Call 911 or have someone drive you to the emergency department if you’re experiencing chest pain, dizziness, sweating, and shortness of breath.
+Seek immediate medical attention if you’re vomiting blood or you have bloody or tarry stools along with abdominal bloating and loss of appetite.
+Call 911 if you’re experiencing chest pain, dizziness, sweating, and shortness of breath.
 These are symptoms of a heart attack, which can mimic GERD symptoms.

 Make an appointment with your doctor if you’ve experienced sudden, unexplained weight loss or you’re consistently losing weight without trying.
 You should also see your doctor if you experience abdominal bloating and loss of appetite on an ongoing or recurrent basis — even if they aren’t accompanied by more serious symptoms.
 Over time, loss of appetite can lead to malnutrition.

 This information is a summary.
 Always seek medical attention if you’re concerned that you may be experiencing a medical emergency.

 For example, if you have IBS, your doctor may recommend changes to your diet and overall lifestyle.
 They may also encourage you to take probiotic supplements.
-These live bacteria may help prevent bloating and discomfort, which can lead to loss of appetite.
+These healthy bacteria may help prevent bloating and discomfort, which can lead to loss of appetite.
 Your doctor may also prescribe medications to help keep your intestines from cramping, as well as treating any constipation or diarrhea that may accompany it.

 If you have GERD, your doctor may encourage you to take over-the-counter antacids.
 They may also prescribe medications such as proton pump inhibitors or H2 blockers, which can reduce the amount of acid in your stomach and help relieve symptoms.
 They may also recommend changes such as weight loss or elevating the head of your bed six inches.